camptocamp/oerpscenario/Readme.rst

       └── upgrade

 * data: contains non code related data for your scenarios.
-* features: mandatory folder contains all features.
+* features: mandatory folder, contains all features.
-* setup: contains features required to setup all required data to run your tests
+* setup: contains features required to set up all required data to run your tests.
-* addons: contains addons specific test, small independents scenarios
+* addons: contains addons specific tests, small independent scenarios.
-* stories: contains user/workflow tests that are related together
+* stories: contains user/workflow tests that are related.
-* upgarde: scenario to update an instance
+* upgrade: scenario to update an instance.